Academic writing can be challenging. It can also be fun, empowering and an opportunity to learn.

 Writing tutorials offer individual feedback from a professional writing instructor.
 Bring in an assignment at any stage in the writing process and learn what you are doing well and how you can improve.

 We offer 30-minute and 50-minute tutoring sessions.
-For Summer 2022, there will be a mix of online and in-person appointments.
+For Fall 2022, there will be a mix of online and in-person appointments.

 To book a writing tutorial, go to WCOnline.